-Once you figure out what INSERTIONSORT is doing (see the slides/lecture video for the intuition on this), you may think that it's "obviously" correct.
+Once you figure out what InsertionSort is doing (see the slides/lecture video for the intuition on this), you may think that it's "obviously" correct.
 However, if you didn't know what it was doing and just got the above code, maybe this wouldn't be so obvious.
 Additionally, for algorithms that we'll study in the future, it won't always be obvious that it works, and so we'll have to prove it.
-So in this handout we'll carefully go through a proof that INSERTIONSORT is correct.
+So in this handout we'll carefully go through a proof that InsertionSort is correct.

-We'll do the proof by maintaining a loop invariant, in this case that after iteration i, then A[:i+1] is sorted.
-This is obviously true after iteration 0 (aka, before the algorithm begins), because the one-element list A[:1] is definitely sorted.
-Then we'll show that for any k with 0 < k < n, if this loop invariant holds for k-1, then it holds for k.
-That is, if it is true that A[:k] is sorted after the k-1'st iteration, then it is true that A[:k+1] is sorted after the k'th iteration.
-At the end of the day, we'll conclude that A[:n] (aka, the whole thing) is sorted after the n-1'st iteration, and we'll be done.
+We will do the proof by induction on the number of iterations.
+Let's go over the informal idea first, and we'll do the formal proof below.
+Let A be our input list, and say that it has size n.
+Our inductive hypothesis will be that after iteration i of the outer loop, A[:i+1] is sorted.1 This is obviously true after iteration 0 (aka, before the algorithm begins), because the one-element list A[: 1] is definitely sorted.
+Then we'll show that for any k with 0 < k < n, if the inductive hypothesis holds for i = k - 1, then it holds for i = k.
+That is, if it is true

+1An inductive hypothesis like this is sometimes called a loop invariant, because it's something that we want to hold (aka, be "invariant") at each iteration of the loop.